carrierlxk/AGNN/README.md

 3. Download the code of PReMVOS from [here](https://github.com/JonathonLuiten/PReMVOS).
 Run the proposal generation and combination code with the provided network.
 In this way, we can obtain the instance level proposals for each frame.

-4. Run the command proposal_selection_un.py to select the foreground instances and generate related json and jpeg file.
+4. Run the command proposal_selection_un.py to select the foreground instances from the first frame for each video and generate related json and jpeg file.
 Copy this file to PReMVOS and make a new file called my_data.

 5. Run the code of refinement_net in PReMVOS and generate the mask for each instance.